sinaahmadi/sinaahmadi.github.io/_posts/2019-04-16-text-pre-processing-with-bash.md

 - `/g` is the global flag which does the matching over the whole text.
 - `/s` treats the string as a single long line (only difference is that `\n` is also included when `.` is used).

-The following regex is to replace newlines with more than two occurrences with only two newlines.
+Another example with Perl.
+The following regular expression replaces newlines with more than two occurrences with only two newlines.
 This can also be done with the previous commands that we introduced, like `tr`.

 {% highlight bash %}
 $ perl -0777 -pe 's/(\n[ ]*){2,}/\n\n/gmi'